farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 `Airport Code Table:`
 This is a simple table of airport detail codes and corresponding cities.
 It comes from [datahub](https://datahub.io/core/airport-codes#data).

-Country Data
+`LABEL description file:`
+This is a SAS data type label file icludes column labels used with 'immigration' data sets.
+Since lot of data-columns came with the immigration dataset in a coded format, this label file will help us create an intelligible values. [data source]()

+We'll extract/translate out Country Code, State Code, Port City and Port Codes to match with our immigration data sets.

-This data was provided in I94_SAS_Labels_Descriptions.SAS in the provided project and contains a mapping of country names and their I94 codes that are found in the immigration data.
-I used Spark to create a parquet file with this information.
+`A.` `Country Code:` For instance we'll extract out country names corresponding to `i94CIT` &  `i94RES` codes that are found in the immigration data.

-Visa Codes
-This data was provided in I94_SAS_Labels_Descriptions.SAS in the provided project.
-This maps to the I94VISA column in the immigration table.
-I used Spark to create a parquet file with this information.

-State Code
-This data was provided in I94_SAS_Labels_Descriptions.SAS in the provided project.
-This maps to the I94ADDR column in the immigration table.
-I used Spark to create a parquet file with this information.

-Travel Mode
-This data was provided in I94_SAS_Labels_Descriptions.SAS in the provided project.
-This maps to the I94MODE column in the immigration table.
-I used Spark to create a parquet file with this information.

-Port Code
-This data was provided in I94_SAS_Labels_Descriptions.SAS in the provided project.
-This maps to the I94PORT column in the immigration table.
-I used Spark to create a parquet file with this information.
+`B.` `State Code:` This maps the `I94ADDR column` in the immigration table.

-Airport Code Table: This is a simple table of airport codes and corresponding cities.
-It comes
+`C.` `Port City:` We'll find port city name in connection with `i94PORT` where the immigrants came first.

+`D.` `Port Code:` The port code will identify the `I94PORT` column in the immigration table.

+`E.` `Visa Codes:` Visa code will decode `i94VISA` column into visa category type issued to an immigrant.

+`F.` `Travel Mode:` will show in what transportation mode was used by an immigrant from `I94MODE` column in the immigration table.